£1,000 awarded each year to talented instrumentalists and singers studying for any degree at the University of Kent

 Scholarship recipients must be prepared to represent the University and to contribute to the cultural life of the University by participating in selected activities and events as designated by the Director of Music.
 Candidates must also be willing to act as ambassadors for the University and to agree to be featured in the University publications and press releases.

 These awards are not open to applications from KMMS students.
 (Please refer to kmms.ac.uk for scholarships and funding.)

-The Music Performance Scholarships, usually worth between £1,000 - £2,000, are awarded each year to talented instrumentalists and singers studying for any degree at the University of Kent, together with £500 worth of instrumental/singing tuition with experienced teachers.
+The Music Performance Scholarships, worth £1,000, are awarded each year to talented instrumentalists and singers studying for any degree at the University of Kent, together with £500 worth of instrumental/singing tuition with experienced teachers.

 This scholarship is intended to encourage excellence and development in extra-curricular music performance, and includes instrumental/vocal tuition with experienced teachers.

 The scholarship encourages excellence in music performance and rewards recipient's involvement in the extra-curricular musical life of the University.
 Around fifteen scholarships are awarded to new applicants each year.

 To apply for the Music Scholarship, applicants are asked to download an application form available on the Music at Kent website.
 Applications will be considered and candidates who have been successful at this stage will be invited for an interview and audition.
 Interviews will be held until the end of Week 1, during which your audition will be arranged.

 The number of years of instrumental and/or vocal study and experience, as well as an applicant's potential, will be taken in to account.